sguzman/grapejuice/README.md

 Installing an managing Roblox under Wine can be quite the hassle as Wine itself can create a mess and binding protocol uri's are not supported by default.
 Grapejuice aims to address these problems and make Roblox easy to get setup op Linux.

+Please note that this project is highly experimental, not everything will work perfectly.

 ## Installation

 Installation differs per distributions, please follow the appropriate installation guide for yours.